sendgrid/docs/content/docs/ui/analytics-and-reporting/marketing-campaigns-stats.md

 </call-out>
 ​

-### A/B Test Link Click Tracking
+### A/B Test Click Tracking
 ​
-A/B tests are a special case for link click tracking.
+A/B tests are a special case for click tracking.
 ​
 ![]({{root_url}}/img/link-tracking-tne.png "Link tracking results") ​